KeTchUP42/flash/docs/manual/components/sprites/BackGroundSprite.md

  ## Background sprite

- The image, which is stretched as a background program window.
+ The image, which is stretched as a program window background.

  **Configuration block example:**